idev74/draw-it-component/README.md

 # Draw-It Web Component
-A JS web componnent for a simple browser drawing pad!
+A JS web component for a simple browser drawing pad!

 ## Usage
 To use this drawing pad in your HTML, download the `src/draw-it.js` file and include the script tag~